← All Posts

 Every week when your Scintilla data drops, update these 7 numbers.
 Track them week over week, compare to last year, and flag anything that moves more than 10-15% in either direction.

 Your buyer evaluates your business through these metrics.
-Make sure you're evaluating it through the same lens.
+Make sure you're looking at the same ones.

 See these metrics for your own Walmart business